doinel1a/vite-vanilla-js/README.md

 - **PostCSS**: A tool for transforming CSS with JavaScript plugins, allowing to add new features to CSS and improve the development process;
 - **Fontawesome**: A library with over 5000 free icons that can be easily customized and used in web applications;
 - **Playwright**: A library for automating web browser interactions, allowing the writing of end-to-end tests and perform browser automation tasks;
-- **Webpack**: A build tool and development server that provides fast and efficient development and production builds for modern web applications;
+- **Vite**: A build tool and development server that provides fast and efficient development and production builds for modern web applications;

 And with tools that enhance the development experience: